voleg/dlo-concept/README.md

-# coding-assignment-dlo
-Job interview coding assignment "DLO"
+# Auth: Delegated logon concept

-This is an app demonstrating Delegated Logon connection from third party to Minddistrict platform.
+This is an app demonstrating Delegated Logon connection from third party to DLO enabled platform.

 Tooling:
 - Docker